griffithlab/rnabio.org/_posts/0008-07-01-Integrated_Assignment_Answers.md

 **Q5.)** What average percentage of reads remain after adapter trimming?
 Why do reads get tossed out?

 **A5.)** Around 99% of reads still survive after adapter trimming.
-The reads that get tossed are due to being too short after trimming (they fall below our threshold of minimum read length of 25.
+The reads that get tossed are due to being too short after trimming.
+They fall below our threshold of minimum read length of 25.

 **Q6.)** What sample has the largest number of reads after trimming?